Credit Union Supervisory Committee Training, Work Plans, and Management

 This training is beneficial for existing and new volunteers and reflects the most up-to-date guidelines.

-Four Quarter Work Plan to Fulfil the Role of the Internal Auditor
+Four Quarter Work Plan to Fulfill the Role of the Internal Auditor

 A four quarter work plan helps us to collaborate with credit union management and to take responsibility for the overall internal audit needs.